asantonio/petclinic-sfx/README.md

 <img width="1024" align="center" alt="traceview" src="media/traceview.png">.
 </p>

-CLick into the various spans to view the _span tags_ and _process tags_ associated with each span.
+Click into the various spans to view the _span tags_ and _process tags_ associated with each span.
 You can unfurl each span to provide finest grained visibility into the path of the trace and metadata about each span in code.

 <p align="center">
 <img height="480" align="center" alt="traceviewing" src="media/traceViewing.gif">